-- To complete certification requirements, - To earn hours beyond the Master's degree; - · To enrich their professional development; or - To transfer earned credits to a degree program at another institution.
+- To complete certification requirements, - To earn hours beyond the master's degree; - To enrich their professional development; or - To transfer earned credits to a degree program at anotherinstitution.

-A non-degree seeking student who is subsequently admitted into a Delaware State University graduate degree program may petition to carry forward no more than nine (9) semester hours of credit earned while in this status.
-Review and recommendation of transfer credit is made by the Chairperson or Program Director to the Dean, School of Graduate Studies for approval.
+A non-degree seeking student who is subsequently admitted into a Delaware State University graduate degree program may petition to carry forward no more than 9 semester hours of credit earned while in this status.
+Review and recommendation of transfer credit is made by the Chairperson or Program Director to the Dean, Graduate Studies and Research, for approval.